 For more details, check out the Preface excerpt, or the full Table of Contents in the O'Reilly sampler.

 There are hundreds of examples in this text.
 Some are short code segments typed and run at the Python interactive prompt, and others are larger scripts or modules coded and run in files.
-Although typing code manually is an important part of the learning process, larger examples can also be run by fetching them here.
+Although typing code manually is an important part of the learning process, the book's larger examples can also be fetched both here and here.

 The following two books are designed to complement and augment Learning Python, forming a 3-book documentation set: